-The publication sees itself both as an individually, artistically processed archive of works and an innovative handbook for artists and cultural workers.
+The publication sees itself both as an individually, artistically processed archive of imagined / unpublished works and an innovative handbook for artists and cultural workers structuring and financing their projects.

 text alexandra reill / contributors tba.